MANY

 The Bhairava gives his opinion on these kinds of paradise worlds on the page titled Salvation Versus Liberation, The Limitations of Paradise Worlds.

-The three options show that the concept of an eternal afterlife of heaven or hell in Western traditions is not entirely false, and that this position is justified if the afterlife is looked at from a slightly narrowed perspective.
-The view that there is reincarnation does not completely invalidate the concept of an eternal afterlife in these Western traditions.
+The three options show that the concept of an eternal afterlife of heaven or hell in western traditions is not entirely false, and that this position is justified if the afterlife is looked at from a slightly narrowed perspective.
+The view that there is reincarnation does not completely invalidate the concept of an eternal afterlife in these western traditions.

-One of the problems of reviewing a selected group of past life biographies and then presenting only a portion of those reviewed is that it is difficult to see how events in one life influence events and experiences in later lives.
+Karma and Its Influence Across Lives One of the problems of reviewing a selected group of past life biographies and then presenting only a portion of those reviewed is that it is difficult to see how events in one life influence events and experiences in later lives.
 For instance, when a later life is shown to be cursed, it would be helpful to first review the life in which the curse was created.
 If certain negative habit patterns are created during one life, it would be instructive to see how these habits were echoed in later lives, and then eliminated or overcome.
 If the individual is treated brutality by others in one life, it would help to describe the life or lives in which he or she intentionally harmed others thus tracing the reason for such brutal treatment.

 Unfortunately, demonstrating this interconnectedness of events across many lives would require dozens of past life biographies, as well as a special effort by the author to delineate these connections when they are recognized.
 Beyond the more obvious causal connections are the many subtle ones, which are far more difficult to discern.
 The small sample set of biographies included at this site cannot really provide enough data to show how different lives are interconnected karmicly.